IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Bot-Service.md

 ### Build a bot with QnA Maker and Azure Bot Service
 #### 1. Intro
 Bots are a popular way to provide support through multiple communication channels.
+When combined with Azure Bot Service, we can use QnA Maker to deliver a bot that responds intelligently to user questions over multiple communication channels.

 #### 2. Use cases
 Bots can be used on websites to help you use the site.
 On websites where we can buy something as a customer advisor.
 On the hotline of companies' websites, hospitals, sanitary services, police, travel agencies.
 These are just a few examples.
 Because bots can be used wherever the client needs an appropriate, individual answer on a given topic.
 Bots are use to provide a first-line of automated support through the full range of channels that we use to communicate.